supermyle/gitscan/README.md

 Assuming you have Python3 and pip installed both libraries can be installed by running the command **./install.sh** from the gitscan current directory
 To start gitscan, open terminal and run the command **python3 gitscan.py** from the gitscan current directory

---Program won't run without intalling libraries below (Covered by install.sh)-- pip3 install requests pip3 install beautifulsoup4
+Program won't run without intalling libraries below (Covered by install.sh) pip3 install requests pip3 install beautifulsoup4
 =======